464th Tactical Airlift Wing: C-130 Hercules operations

 In 1963, the first C-130 Hercules arrived, appropriately named The North Carolina.
 The wing added a fourth squadron, the 779th to its roster, but the 777th Squadron remained non-operational until September, when it could begin transitioning into the new airlifter.
 The wing had completed its conversion to the Hercules by the spring of 1964.
 On 1 April, the 775th Troop Carrier Squadron was activated and the wing's remaining Providers and associated resources were assigned to it.
 On 15 April, the 775th moved to Eglin Air Force Auxiliary Field No. 9 (Hurlburt Field), where it was assigned to the 1st Air Commando Wing.
 In July, the squadron was inactivated at Hurlburt and replaced by the 317th Air Commando Squadron.
+(Note: At p.
+259, Ravenstein indicates the squadron was detached from 15 April until it was inactivated, but at p.
+3 he states it was reassigned to the 1st Wing.)

 In 1964, the Simba rebellion began in the Congo and rebels gained control of large areas of the eastern part of the country, including Stanleyville and the United States consulate there, taking several State Department employees and others captive.
 The United States set up a Joint Task Force, which included four C-130s of the 464th Wing to rescue State Department employees in Stanleyville.
 The Wing's commitment increased to 14 aircraft with the development of an expanded rescue plan called Operation Dragon Rouge.
 These aircraft, from the 776th and 777th Squadrons, were on rotation duty with the 322d Air Division at Evreux Air Base, France and were conveniently located to airlift Belgian forces.
 The wing dropped Belgian paratroops into Stanleyville, and after the runways were cleared, landed additional troops at Simi-Simi Airport.
 Once the city was secured, The C-130s began shuttling refugees out of the city, under fire as they departed, and with 100 passengers on each plane.
 Five aircraft were damaged as 2,000 refugees were evacuated.
-An additional 500–1000 were evacuated from Paulis in a follow-on operation, although not all hostages could be rescued and a number were executed by the Simba rebels.
+(Note: Haulman gives the number of evacuees at 1200.
+Haulman, p.
+58.)
+An additional 500–1000 were evacuated from Paulis in a follow-on operation, (Note: Haulman's total rescued from Paulis is 520, although it is not clear that the wing participated in more than 270 of these rescues.
+Haulman, p.58.) although not all hostages could be rescued and a number were executed by the Simba rebels.
 The 464th received the Mackay Trophy for this operation.